idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 That is, a given set of processors should completely run an entire chain composed of a certain number of samples (this number is usually 10).
-Coupled with several Markov chains and massively parallel computing, PSS may require only 1E1 to 1E2 order of magnitude FE model evaluations for accurately estimating low failure probabilities or for conducting optimization studies.
+Coupled with several Markov chains and massively parallel computing, PSS may require only 1E1 to 1E2 order of magnitude numerical model evaluations for accurately estimating low failure probabilities or for conducting optimization studies.

 ## Brief algorithmic details